 The Asia Pacific League of Associations for Rheumatology (APLAR) invites applications from physicians from APLAR member societies for its APLAR Community Oriented Program for Control of Rheumatic Diseases (COPCORD) research grant.
-Two (2) grants of up to USD 14,000 will be awarded to doctors striving to study rheumatic disease in the community.
+Up to two (2) grants of up to USD 14,000 will be awarded to doctors striving to study rheumatic disease in the community.

 The aims of the grant are to give the researcher an opportunity to study rheumatic disease in the community of their own country of residence.
 This grant is to be used for consumables required for the research and not for salaries or fixed costs.
 It is expected that the research will be completed within one (1) year of the onset.